-Having completed its 18th season, the Summer Music School is the organization’s oldest and largest program.
-The 2013 program will serve 40 string players ages 12-18 for seven weeks of focused study and inspiring music-making.
+Celebrating its 20th Anniversary in 2014, the Summer Music School is the organization’s oldest and largest program.
+The 2013 program served 40 string players ages 12-18 for seven weeks of focused study and inspiring music-making.

 Led by Toby and Itzhak Perlman, the SMS faculty and staff work to create an environment where young musicians feel welcome and supported, where musical talent is nurtured in a rigorous yet noncompetitive fashion, and where concern for the development of the whole person is always foremost at hand.